Welcome to Baby Boo Blog

 I became fascinated, enlightened and inspired about working with babies and very young children after being invited to take part in a Reggio Emilia inspired project in Manchester in 2005.
 The project was created by Manchester Education Partnership and involved placing 10 artists from different disciplines into 10 early year nursery settings with the aim of incorporating some of the principles of the Reggio Emilia teaching philosophy.
 Alongside this residency there was a series of lectures on child development, creativity, the history and philosophy of Reggio Emilia and a chance to meet the other artists and teachers to share our projects and discoveries.
 Fantastic!
 What an amazing opportunity, I learned so much!

-I’m now very excited to be able to shape the Early Years programme at The Boo.
+I’m now very excited to be able to shape the Early Years programme at Horse and Bamboo.

 This blog is my attempt to share some of that joy.